-- (2) The agreement shall include, but is not limited to - (a) a clear description of the services to be provided; - (b) the fees, including exit fees, to be charged setting out the nature and scale of the fees and the basis of the calculation of those fees; - (c) the means by which complaints can be made;
+- (2) The agreement shall include, but is not limited to - (a) a clear description of the services to be provided; - (b) the fees, including exit fees, to be charged setting out the nature and scale of the fees and the basis of the calculation of those fees; - (c) the means by which complaints can be made; - (d) details of the licensee's complaints resolution procedures including, where applicable, contact details for the Channel Islands Financial Ombudsman ("CIFO") and a statement that the CIFO may be available to consider complaints which are not resolved through the licensee's complaints resolution procedure;

-- (d) details of the licensee's complaints resolution procedures including, where applicable, contact details for the Channel Islands Financial Ombudsman ("CIFO") and a statement that the CIFO may be available to consider complaints which are not resolved through the licensee's complaints resolution procedure; - (e) a record of any provision for the termination of the agreement and the consequences of the termination; and - (f) a statement that the licensee is licensed by the Commission. - (3) A licensee must not recommend a service to a customer, or encourage a customer to enter into an agreement, unless it has taken reasonable steps to make them aware of the risks involved and any conflicts of interest. - 3.2.2 Commissions and disclosures - (1) The sub-rule only applies to Part II licensees. - (2) Licensees must disclose the existence and nature of any commission, fee, or other payment made by them, or received by them, in the process of effecting a regulated agreement. - (3) Disclosure must be prominent and clear and made prior to the customer entering into any regulated agreement. - (4) Arrangements facilitating commission payments, used by licensees, must not permit the payment of additional commission as a result of the increase of charges applied to the customer. - (5) Payments of commission based on the difference in charges ("DIC") methodology are not permitted. - (6) Ancillary service providers must disclose, to customers on request, all fees and commissions received for arranging the regulated agreement on behalf of a lender.
+- (e) a record of any provision for the termination of the agreement and the consequences of the termination; and - (f) a statement that the licensee is licensed by the Commission. - (3) A licensee must not recommend a service to a customer, or encourage a customer to enter into an agreement, unless it has taken reasonable steps to make them aware of the risks involved and any conflicts of interest.

+3.2.2 Commissions and disclosure

+- (1) This sub-rule only applies to Part II licensees. - (2) Licensees must disclose the existence and nature of any commission, fee, or other payment made by them, or received by them, in the process of effecting a regulated agreement. - (3) Disclosure must be prominent and clear and made prior to the customer entering into any regulated agreement. - (4) Arrangements facilitating commission payments, used by licensees, must not permit the payment of additional commission as a result of the increase of charges applied to the customer. - (5) Payments of commission based on the difference in charges ("DIC") methodology are not permitted. - (6) Ancillary service providers must disclose, to customers on request, all fees and commissions received for arranging the regulated agreement on behalf of a lender or reversion provider. - (7) Mortgage advisors, mortgage brokers, and ancillary service providers providing services relating to home finance agreements and home reversion finance must disclose all fees and commissions before the customer enters into the agreement.

+3.2.3 Suitability

-- (7) Mortgage advisors, mortgage brokers, and ancillary service providers relating to home finance agreements must disclose all fees and commissions before the customer enters into the agreement. - 3.2.3 Suitability - (1) This sub-rule only applies to Part II licensees. - (2) A licensee, at the outset of its provision of services to a customer, must ensure that it has obtained sufficient information, from that customer, to ensure that any service provided is suitable to the requirements, needs, position and circumstances of the customer. - (3) When recommending a product, or arranging or effecting an agreement, a licensee must consider - (a) the information received, from the customer, with regard to their circumstances; - (b) the terms of any proposed agreement; - (c) whether the agreement is suitable to the requirements of the customer; - (d) the creditworthiness of the customer, including whether the agreement is affordable; and - (e) any other relevant facts, about the customer, of which the licensee is, or reasonably should be, aware. - (4) Licensees must take a proportional approach to assessing the creditworthiness of a customer, bearing in mind - (a) the value of the credit; - (b) the nature of any security; and
+- (1) This sub-rule only applies to Part II licensees. - (2) A licensee, at the outset of its provision of services to a customer, must ensure that it has obtained sufficient information, from that customer, to ensure that any service provided is suitable to the requirements, needs, position and circumstances of the customer. - (3) When recommending a product, or arranging or effecting an agreement, a licensee must consider - (a) the information received, from the customer, with regard to their circumstances; - (b) the terms of any proposed agreement; - (c) whether the agreement is suitable to the requirements of the customer; - (d) the creditworthiness of the customer, including whether the agreement is affordable; and - (e) any other relevant facts, about the customer, of which the licensee is, or reasonably should be, aware. - (4) Licensees must take a proportional approach to assessing the creditworthiness of a customer, bearing in mind - (a) the value of the credit; - (b) the nature of any security; and - (c) the circumstances of the customer.

-- (c) the circumstances of the customer. - (5) A licensee must have a written procedure in place detailing how a customer's creditworthiness is assessed, including - (a) the customer's ability to meet the payments as they fall due; - (b) whether the payments are affordable for the customer; - (c) whether the customer will be able to meet the payments, and whether they will remain affordable, as a consequence of interest rate rises; and - (d) where appropriate, whether the customer will be able to meet the payments, and whether they will remain affordable, should the customer's circumstances change. - (6) A licensee must take reasonable steps not to recommend or effect an agreement if it is not suitable or affordable. - (7) Where a customer is a High Net Worth Individual, (1)-(5) do not apply.
+- (5) A licensee must have a written procedure in place detailing how a customer's creditworthiness is assessed, including - (a) the customer's ability to meet the payments as they fall due; - (b) whether the payments are affordable for the customer; - (c) whether the customer will be able to meet the payments, and whether they will remain affordable, as a consequence of interest rate rises; and - (d) where appropriate, whether the customer will be able to meet the payments, and whether they will remain affordable, should the customer's circumstances change.